is the FES newsletter published every two months to keep you updated on the FES ministry. Both a print/PDF version and

-is a twice-yearly newsletter to encourage a broader and deeper perspective on issues affecting our Christian life and witness.
+is a publication that encourages a broader and deeper perspective on issues affecting our Christian life and witness.

 is published three times a year by the FES Chinese Work.
 It provides readers with updates and the ongoing challenges of the ministry.

 newsletter is published twice a year to give updates and the ongoing challenges of the FES Indonesian Ministry.